 Here are a couple links to recent talks I have given, where I share the types of conceptual and empirical research I do:

-A research talk I gave as part of the Wiley presents Women Advancing River Research seminar series in May 2021
+A research talk in May 2021 as part of the Wiley presents Women Advancing River Research seminar series:

-A research talk I gave to the global LandscapesLive! seminar series on October 1, 2020
+A research talk in the global LandscapesLive! seminar series on October 1, 2020

 A public talk on the cascading effects of climate change on mountains, with the Salt Spring Forum in March 2021: